 A set of 100 ‘Poem cards’ (Each card 2.91×2.09 inches) actually consists of two sets of 100 cards, with one set showing the full poem and a picture of the author, and the other only the second part ( consisting of 7/7moras) of the poem.

 The game is usually played by 2 people, who sit opposite each other.
 The 50 cards selected from the set of the incomplete version of the poems are placed face up between the 2 players.
 Another person, a referee, reads aloud a poem from the other set of cards.
-The player who recognizes and then snatches the corresponding card from incomplete poem cards gets to keep the card, and the player who eventually secures the most cards is the winner.
+The player who recognizes and then snatches the corresponding card from incomplete poem cards to take out the card from the place.
+When the player take out the card in the competitor’s side, he can move one card from own side to other’s side.
+The player whose side eventually run out of the cards is the winner.
 When space allows it and more than 2 people play, they played respectively under the call of one referee.
 The players, of course, should know all of the poems.
 As soon as the beginning of the poem is read, they must recall the poem and locate and snatch it up before his or her competitor.
 It requires a good memory as well as quick reflexes.
 There are many poems with similar words, and this can catch players out.
 Though they play sitting down on tatami mats, they sometimes collide with each other when attempting to snatch the same card.
 I have heard that in fast draw scenes in cowboy movies, the winner is the gunman who draws and shoots within 0.3 seconds, and this card game requires similarly fast reflexes.
 If Japanese became a more familiar language around the world, who knows, this game might become an Olympic event in the future!